hu-qing-hua/hu-qing-hua.github.io/_posts/2024-08-19-Standard-C++-Programming-Learning-Notes.markdown.md

 `*ptr.val=ptr->val`

 **What’s the difference?**
-● Iterators are a type of pointer!
+● Iterators are a type of pointer!<br>
-● Iterators have to point to elements in a container, but pointers can point to any object!
+● Iterators have to point to elements in a container, but pointers can point to any object!<br>
 ○ Why is this?
-All objects stored inside the big container known as **memory**!
+All objects stored inside the big container known as **memory**!<br>
-● Can access memory addresses with & and the data at an address/pointer using *
+● Can access memory addresses with & and the data at an address/pointer using *<br>

 ## Week4 2024/8/9🕋-2024/8/9🎁